Why Should Delaware Care?

 The Joint Finance Committeeโs budget review for DHSS will span the entirety of both Tuesday and Wednesdayโs hearings, as the department oversees a swath of large-scale programs used by many Delawareans, including Medicaid and SNAP benefits.

-๐ The Joint Finance Committee will meet from 10 a.m. to 4 p.m. on Tuesday, Wednesday and Thursday at Legislative Hall, located at 411 Legislative Ave. in Dover.
+๐ The Joint Finance Committee will meet from 10 a.m. to 4 p.m. on Thursday at Legislative Hall, located at 411 Legislative Ave. in Dover.

-Thursdayโs hearing will feature testimony from the Fire Prevention Commission in the morning, and then from the Department of Transportation in the afternoon.
+Thursdayโs hearing will feature orientation for the Department of Health and Social Services and testimony from the Fire Prevention Commission in the morning, and testimony from the Department of Transportation in the afternoon.

 For information about virtual attendance for the Tuesday meeting, click here.
 For the Wednesday meeting, click here.
 And for the Thursday meeting, click here.